aigis-styleguide/aigis/README.md

 ## Choose Template Engine

-You can choose The following Template engines for generate styleguide.
+You can choose The following Template engines for generating style guide.

 * EJS（`ejs`）
 * Jade（`jade`）